Working with both sides

 At the start of the post-exercise review, explain that this is an opportunity to share information — discoveries, roadblocks, successes, etc. — without judgment.
 It’s also a time when group members can ask for ideas, advice, and support from each other.

 Have you tried this exercise?
 How did it work for you?
 Did you change/improve it in some way?
-I’d love to hear your experience with it — please share in the comments below!
+I’d love to hear about your experience with it — please share in the comments below!

 Support the bottom — a Thanksgiving reminder